Probate Q&A Series

 When someone dies in North Carolina with assets to distribute, the personal representative (sometimes called the executor) collects assets, pays debts, and distributes what remains to the beneficiaries.
 The representative must prepare an inventory, appraisement, and account reflecting every estate transaction.
 Beneficiaries rely on these documents to ensure distributions match the will or the law.

 If you suspect misallocations (assets given to the wrong heir) or double charges (expenses or debts charged twice) in the distribution process, you have clear rights under North Carolina law.
 First, request a copy of the account from the clerk of superior court.
-By statute, the representative must file the account within 90 days after qualification (N.C.
-Gen. Stat. §28A-18-2).
+By statute, the representative must file an inventory within 3 months after qualification and an annual account within one year after qualification (N.C.
+Gen. Stat. §28A-20-1; N.C.
+Gen. Stat. §28A-21-1).

-In limited cases, beneficiaries can also file a caveat (an early challenge) to stop the representative’s qualification if you believe the appointment itself was improper.
-However, this step must happen before or very soon after letters are issued.
+In limited cases, beneficiaries can also file a caveat to challenge the validity of a will.
+However, a caveat is not the procedure to stop a personal representative’s qualification merely because you believe the appointment itself was improper.

 Key Steps for Contesting Probate Distribution Errors